Analysis | Biden got the highest percentage of eligible voters in about half a century

 But there are significant reasons to believe that Biden’s mandate is less than meets the eye in the above chart, as The Fix’s Eugene Scott wrote last week.

 One is that an inordinate number of people who voted for him said their chief motivation was voting against Trump, rather than for Biden.
-Another is that Democrats further down the ballot underperformed him — particularly in the Senate, where voters won’t give Democrats the keys to the car, barring two upsets in January runoffs in Georgia.
+Another is that Democrats farther down the ballot underperformed him — particularly in the Senate, where voters won’t give Democrats the keys to the car, barring two upsets in January runoffs in Georgia.
 If voters truly wanted to let Biden run the government, they did not really provide a lot of assistance.
 Even his House majority will be significantly smaller than during the current Congress.

-There’s also the matter of whether we got historical turnout because people were motivated, or because it was simply easier to vote because of expanded mail ballots.
+There’s also the matter of whether we got historical turnout because people were motivated or because it was simply easier to vote because of expanded mail ballots.

-But when it comes to the percentage of the American electorate that affirmatively voted for Biden to become president-elect, he can accurately say it was higher than anybody in about a half-century or more.
+But when it comes to the percentage of the American electorate that affirmatively voted for Biden to become president-elect, he can accurately say it was higher than anybody in about half a century or more.